mrkmg/TwitchChatinator/README.md

 - Open in [Visual Studio Express for Windows Desktop](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-desktop)
 - Set Build Type to Release
 - Hit F7 (This will build the app)
-- Navigate in Windows Exporer to PROJECTDIR/bin/release
+- Navigate in Windows Explorer to PROJECTDIR/bin/release
 - Copy all files to your desired location
 - Run "Twitch Chatinator.exe"